1. Do I have to accept my second choice program offer to keep my first choice application active?

 2. What should I do if I don’t want to accept my second choice program offer?

 If you don’t want to consider your second choice program offer, decline the offer through your Student Centre.
 If you don’t accept the offer at all, it’ll be cancelled after the response deadline.
+You will continue to be considered for your first choice program.

 3. If I’ve been admitted to my second choice program, am I still considered for my first choice program?